worldamazing/plan/docs/overview.md

 The commitment to clarity is not a moral prerequisite.
 It is a functional necessity.
 It is the invisible infrastructure that makes everything else in the World Amazing Plan possible.
 It is the first and most valuable currency you will ever contribute.

-## The Economy of Time: A 2-Day Average Workweek
+## The Economy of Time: The Vision of a 2-Day Workweek
 > In the GP, work is not about survival—it is about contribution.
 > No meaningless jobs.
 No exploitation.
 No burnout.
 > **Just two days per week of meaningful work to support a thriving world.**